12elsaliu/studyWithMe/README.md

 * Check up on historical summary of daily records

 Major technologies:
-* iOS application based on React Native framework
+* Mobile application based on React Native framework
 * User’s time logs stored on device locally, using Async-Storage
 * App has support for more than one user, user’s login implemented using Google SignIn
 * Classes with main business logic covered with unit tests using Jest testing framework